prodriguezdefino/docker-spark-1.2.0-standalone/README.md

 ```
 spark-shell --master yarn-client --driver-memory 1g --executor-memory 1g --executor-cores 1
 ```
-and then scala console will show.
+and then Scala's interactive console will show.